steveklewis/cog-funcs/prelude/tools_skills.md

 # You Need Cognitive Tools and Emotional Skills

 When you're feeling lost, you lose the clarity of thought and feeling necessary to find a path forward.
 Something happened that clobbered you and it makes you question not only what happened, but your previous understanding of the world and yourself.
 I found that I needed to pick up new ways of categorizing the world, and I had to begin to recalibrate my emotions.
 It was a long and painful process, but I had to get my mind right and I had to get my emotions right.
-In order to select a path forward, I had to be able to consider multiple possibilities, from multiple categories.
+In order to select a path forward, I had to be able to consider multiple possible priorities from multiple categories.
 But without abstractions, you can't categorize.
 And without emotions, you can't prioritize.

 ## Cognitive Tools